adityasurana/Google-Landmark-Recognition-Challenge/README.md

 2) This model aims to solve the oversaturation issue that many neural nets face as network depth increases.

 In simple words, ResNet50 subtracts feature information from the input of a layer to learn about the residuals.
 ResNet50 is a 50 layer Residual Network.

+# VGG-16
+VGG16, is perhaps one of the most popular convolutional net that is used for Transfer Learning using Keras.
+It is a 16-layer Covnet used by the Visual Geometry Group (VGG) at Oxford University in the 2014 ILSVRC (ImageNet) competition.